Gosford Hill School: History

 The original buildings, designed by R Fielding Dodd, ARIBA and GT Gardner consisted of 4 classrooms and a Practical Studies Centre.
 Two more classrooms were added in 1934.
 The site of 4 acre had been part of Gosford Hill Farm, which itself had been turned into Oxford Zoological Gardens by Frank Gray by the time the school was built.

 On 1 November 2012 the school completed its transition to an academy.

+On 12 June 2024 Cherwell District Council granted the school planning permission for a complete demolition and replacement with a new L-shaped, three-storey building under the Department for Education’s School Rebuilding Programme.

-Sporting Achievements
+Sporting achievements

-On 16 May 2016, Gosford Hill were crowned the English Schools' FA Under 15s National Small Schools Cup Champions, defeating Howden School from East Riding of Yorkshire 6-3 at the Madejski Stadium in Reading.
+On 16 May 2016, Gosford Hill were crowned the English Schools' Football Association Under 15s National Small Schools Cup Champions, defeating Howden School from East Riding of Yorkshire 6-3 at the Madejski Stadium in Reading.